Janewyx/Pomological_textmine/README.md

 This is a fun text processing attempt for a geoinformatics seminar class blog post on geospatial projects in governments.

 ### Inspiration
-The graphic theme of the output images is inspired by Garrick Aden-Buie's [ggpomoligical repository](https://github.com/gadenbuie/ggpomological).
+The graphic theme of the output images is inspired by Garrick Aden-Buie's [ggpomological repository](https://github.com/gadenbuie/ggpomological).
 I learnt about text processing techniques from [this blog](http://programminghistorian.github.io/ph-submissions/lessons/published/basic-text-processing-in-r).

 ### About the seminar